The Green Fields of Foreverland

-The Green Fields of Foreverland is the first studio album by Isobel Campbell's solo project, The Gentle Waves.
-It was originally released through Jeepster Records on 5 April 1999.
+The Green Fields of Foreverland is the first studio album by Isobel Campbell's solo project, the Gentle Waves.
+It was released through Jeepster Records on 5 April 1999.

+Reception

+Author Dave Thompson, in his book Alternative Rock (2000), wrote: "Sparse pianos and flutes echo low (and Low) and anyone who thought "Afterhours" was the best thing the Velvets ever did will have a brand new friend indeed."

 It peaked at number 30 on the UK Independent Albums Chart, as well as number 89 on the Scottish Albums Chart.